 If you are interested in applying for a scholarship that has a deadline in January, you should get started during fall quarter.

 A strong application typically takes about 40 hours over a period of a couple of months to complete.
 In addition to writing two or three essays, you may need to spend time researching graduate programs, establishing institutional affiliations in another country, or developing research proposals.
 The more time you invest in the preliminary research, think about how the fellowship will enable you to achieve your goals, consider what you can contribute as a result of receiving a major fellowship, and present your ideas in clear, concise prose, the more likely you will be successful.

-Why do some fellowships have two deadlines?
+Why do some scholarships or fellowships have two deadlines?

-Fellowships that require either a campus evaluation or an institutional endorsement usually have a campus deadline about three weeks before the final deadline.
+Scholarships and fellowships that require either a campus evaluation or an institutional endorsement usually have a campus deadline about three weeks before the final deadline.
 This allows time for a campus interview, if required, and/or completion of the evaluation and/or the endorsement.

 The campus deadline allows time to make sure that all the components of the application have been completed and are correct.
 It also makes it possible to submit the online application early enough to avoid last-minute technical glitches, especially when a system is overloaded with last minute submissions.